jlblumberg/jlbeacon/README.md

 Going forward, I'd like to continue working on the following:
 - Amend CSS to better handle mobile screens
 - Add an 'about' component
-- Add a GitHub link to the bottom
 - Fix transit duration bug (awaiting reply from API provider)